.338 Lapua Magnum

-The .338 Lapua Magnum (8.6×70 mm or 8.58×70 mm) is a rimless, bottlenecked, centerfire rifle cartridge.
+The .338 Lapua Magnum (8.6×70mm or 8.58×70mm) is a Finnish rimless, bottlenecked, centerfire rifle cartridge.
 It was developed during the 1980s as a high-powered, long-range cartridge for military snipers.
-It was used in the War in Afghanistan and the Iraq War.
-As a result of this, it has become widely available.
+Due to its use in the War in Afghanistan and the Iraq War, the cartridge has become widely available.

+The cartridge is named after Finnish town Lapua.

 The loaded .338 cartridge is 8.6 mm in diameter (rim) and 93.5 mm long.
 It can penetrate better-than-standard military body armor at ranges of up to 1000 m, and has a maximum effective range of about 1750 m with C.I.P. conforming ammunition at sea level conditions.
 Muzzle velocity is dependent on barrel length, seating depth, and powder charge, and varies from 880 to 915 m/s for commercial loads with 16.2 g bullets, which corresponds to about 6525 J of muzzle energy.

-British military issue overpressure .338 Lapua Magnum cartridges with 70 mm overall length, loaded with 16.2 g LockBase B408 very-low-drag bullets fired at 936 m/s (3,071 ft/s) muzzle velocity fired from a L115A3 Long Range Rifle were used in November 2009 by British sniper Corporal of Horse (CoH) Craig Harrison to establish a new record for the longest confirmed sniper kill in combat, at a range of 2475 m (since broken).
+British military issue overpressure .338 Lapua Magnum cartridges with 70 mm overall length, loaded with 16.2 g LockBase B408 very-low-drag bullets fired at 936 m/s (3,071 ft/s) muzzle velocity from a L115A3 Long Range Rifle were used in November 2009 by British sniper Corporal of Horse (CoH) Craig Harrison to establish a new record for the longest confirmed sniper kill in combat, at a range of 2475 m (since broken).
 In reports, CoH Harrison mentions the environmental conditions at Musa Qala were perfect for long-range shooting: no wind, mild weather, and clear visibility.

-In addition to its military role, it is increasingly used by hunters and civilian long-range shooting enthusiasts.
-The .338 Lapua Magnum is capable of taking down any big game animal, though its suitability for some dangerous game (Cape buffalo, hippopotamus, white rhinoceros, and elephant) is arguable unless accompanied by a larger "backup" caliber: "There is a huge difference between calibers that will kill an elephant and those that can be relied upon to stop one."
-In Namibia, the .338 Lapua Magnum is legal for hunting Africa's big five game if the loads have at least 5400 J muzzle energy.
+In addition to its military role, it is used by hunters and civilian long-range shooting enthusiasts.
+The .338 Lapua Magnum is capable of taking down any big game animals, though its suitability for some dangerous game (Cape buffalo, hippopotamus, white rhinoceros, and elephant) is arguable unless accompanied by a larger "backup" caliber: "There is a huge difference between calibers that will kill an elephant and those that can be relied upon to stop one."
+In Namibia, the .338 Lapua Magnum in the past was legal for hunting Africa's big five game if the loads had at least 5400 J muzzle energy.
+Since 2015, Namibia and other sub-Saharan countries generally require larger minimal bore diameters by law for big-five hunting.